home-assistant/home-assistant.io/source/_integrations/netatmo.markdown

 In the dialog, it is possible to create, edit and remove public weather sensors.
 For each area a unique name has to be set along with an area to be covered and whether to display average or maximum values.

-To edit an existing area simply enter its name and follow the dialog.
+To edit an existing area, enter its name and follow the dialog.

 ## Camera